Locals

-Locals Technology Inc., or locals.com, is a creator crowdfunding site cofounded by Dave Rubin and Assaf Lev.
-It started in 2019 and is based in New York City.
+Locals Technology Inc., also referred to as locals.com, is a US creator crowdfunding site cofounded by conservative commentator Dave Rubin and Assaf Lev.
+It started in 2019 and is based in Miami.

 The site was founded after Rubin and Jordan Peterson left Patreon in response to its banning of Carl Benjamin for paraphrasing hate speech.
 The startup raised just over $1 million from 10 506(b) private placement investors in March 2020.
 Locals announced further funding of $3.8 million on April 20, 2021 led by Craft Ventures.

-The site deviates from the advertising and views model adopted by traditional social media, in favor of a paywall approach that seems to provide several benefits for both creators and consumers according to interviews.
+The site deviates from the advertising and views model adopted by traditional social media, in favor of a paywall approach.

 Assaf Lev is the President and CEO; Lev was previously an executive at QualiSystems.
 Andrew Conru is also a director.

 Locals was acquired by Rumble in October 2021.